MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - número do passaporte

 ## <a name="portugal-tax-identification-number"></a>Portogallo codice di identificazione fiscale
-Questa entità di tipo di informazioni riservate è disponibile solo nel tipo di informazioni riservate del numero di identificazione fiscale dell'Unione europea.

 ### <a name="format"></a>Formato

-nove cifre senza spazi o delimitatori
+nove cifre con spazi facoltativi

 ### <a name="pattern"></a>Modello

+- 3 cifre
+- uno spazio facoltativo
+- 3 cifre
+- uno spazio facoltativo
-nove cifre
+- 3 cifre

 ### <a name="checksum"></a>Checksum